MicrosoftDocs/windows-itpro-docs/windows/privacy/configure-windows-diagnostic-data-in-your-organization.md

 In Windows 10 and Windows Server 2019, enhanced diagnostic data includes data about the websites you browse, how Windows and apps are used and how they perform, and device activity.
 The additional data helps Microsoft to fix and improve products and services for all users.

 >[!Important]
 >This diagnostic data setting is not available on Windows 11 and Windows Server 2022 and has been replaced with policies that can control the amount of optional diagnostic data that is sent.
-More information on these settings are avaialble in the Manage enterprise diagnostic data section of this document.
+More information on these settings are available in the Manage enterprise diagnostic data section of this document.

 When you choose to send enhanced diagnostic data, required diagnostic data will always be included, and we collect the following additional information: